NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

 -  The ``prefilter-mode`` setting is ignored when using SGM.

--  The ``subpixel-mode`` If not set or set to values 7-12 SGM will perform subpixel interpolation during the stereo correlation step and will not do additional work in the stereo refinement step.
-This means that after dealing with the long SGM processing time you do not need to follow it up with a slow subpixel option!
-If desired, you can specify modes 1-4 to force those subpixel operations to be performed after the default SGM subpixel method.
+-  The ``subpixel-mode`` If not set, or set to values 7-12, SGM will perform subpixel interpolation during the stereo correlation step and will not do additional work in the stereo refinement step.
+This means that after dealing with the long SGM processing time you do not need to follow it up with a slow subpixel option.

+   If desired, you can specify a subpixel mode (with value between 1 and 4) to force those subpixel operations to be performed after the default SGM subpixel method.
+This can remove some staircasing and other artifacts.
+It is suggested that in this case subpixel mode 3 be used which is somewhat less accurate than subpixel mode 2 but faster.

 .. figure:: images/correlation/icebridge_example_crop.png
    :name: corr-sgm-example